Los Osos and Spooners Cove

 When we arrived, we heard live music coming from one of the caves.
-It was a drum plus a guitar performing in natural and perfect acoustics.
+It was a drum plus a guitar performing in what were natural and perfect acoustics.
 I can see why they chose this place to play or practice.

 Back to Sea Glass

 A good portion of the sea glass we found were under the size of a dime as most of the rocks were around that size.
 Further up on the beach, the flatter rocks didn’t yield any glass except for one quarter sized green piece.

 When I first heard of this cove, I thought maybe it would be this magical place where every inch of the beach would be filled with one sea glass piece after another.
 I pictured a Shangri-la for hunters like me, sadly it was not like that.

 You really had to use all of your skills to find it, especially with tiny brown and green bits of kelp strewn around.
 Just when I thought I saw a piece of sea glass, I ended up picking up a chunk of slimy ocean seaweed.
 In fact I almost bypassed that large green piece as I wasn’t about to be fooled again.
 I took my chance and bent over to pick it up and was glad I did!